Anil Seth: Career

 Since 2010 Seth has been co-director (with Hugo Critchley) of the Sussex Centre for Consciousness Science, and editor-in-chief of Neuroscience of Consciousness.
 He was conference chair of the 16th meeting of the Association for the Scientific Study of Consciousness and continuing member 'at large' and is on the steering group and advisory board of the Human Mind Project.
 He was president of the Psychology Section of the British Science Association in 2017.

 Publications

 Seth has published over 100 scientific papers and book chapters, and is the editor-in-chief of the journal, Neuroscience of Consciousness.
 He is a regular contributor to New Scientist, The Guardian and the BBC, and writes the blog NeuroBanter.
 He also consulted for the popular science book, Eye Benders, which won the 2014 Royal Society Young People's Book Prize.
-An introductory essay on consciousness has been published on Aeon – "The Real Problem" – a 2016 Editor's Pick.
+He published an introductory essay on consciousness on Aeon, "The Real Problem" – a 2016 Editor's Pick.
 Seth was included in the 2019 Highly Cited Researchers List that was published by Clarivate Analytics.
 Seth contributes articles on consciousness and perception to the website EXPeditions.
+Seth's essay "The Mythology Of Conscious AI" won 2025 Berggruen Prize Essay Competition in the English language category and has been published on Noema.